4GeeksAcademy/website-v2/src/data/blog/7-hacks-to-land-a-job.us.md

 ---
-author: MRiciglianoC
+author: "MRiciglianoC"
-date: 2019-06-24 20:44:51+00:00
+date: "2019-06-24T20:44:51+00:00"
-excerpt: Why exactly are you putting yourself through all of this mental toil and relentless sacrifice and inevitable frustration for many weeks or months?
+excerpt: "Why exactly are you putting yourself through all of this mental toil and relentless sacrifice and inevitable frustration for many weeks or months?"
-slug: 7-hacks-to-land-a-job
+slug: "7-hacks-to-land-a-job"
-title: 7 tips to land a job as a Software Developer ASAP
+title: "7 tips to land a job as a Software Developer ASAP"
 image: "https://storage.googleapis.com/4geeks-academy-website/blog/2019/06/GUENSE-01-1024x513.jpg"
 image_alt: ""
-categories:
-- Sin categoría
 cluster: "learn-to-code"
-status: "published" # PUBLISHED, DRAFT, UNASSIGNED
+status: "published"
-featured: true
+featured: "true"

 ---

 # 7 tips to land a job as a Software Developer ASAP